ArduPilot/ardupilot/libraries/AP_FETtecOneWire/README.md

 	If telemetry is requested the ESCs will answer them in the ESC-ID order.
 See comments in onewire.c for details.

-Which CRC?
-What proprieties has this CRC?
-	The CRC is a well known bytewise 8bit CRC not bitwise as DSHOT is.

-How many ESCs are supported?
-At which Rate?
+FETtec ESCs supports currenty up to 22.
+As most copters only use at most 12 motors the Ardupilot implementation limits it to 12 to save memory.
+All motors wait for the complete message with all throttle signals bevor change the power.
 Four ESCs need 90uS for the throttle request and telemetry receiption.
 With four ESCs 11kHz are possible.
-As each additional ESC adds 11bits and 16 telemetry bits the rate is lowered by each ESC.

-	8 ESCs need 160uS including telemetry response, so 5.8kHz are possible.
+As each additional ESC adds 11bits	and 16 telemetry bits, so the rate is lowered by each ESC.
+If you use 8 ESCs, it needs 160uS including telemetry response, so 5.8kHz are possible.

-What is the pause time between messages?
-	250ms then the Motors will disarm.

-What can we configure in the ESCs?
-	Every setting that the ESCs offer.
-The FETtec configurator uses OneWire too.
-Even the firmware updater bootloader uses onewire.

-What is the signal resolution?
-	11bits per throttle signal, 16 bits per telemetry type.

-Can the motors rotate in both directions?
-How is that done ?
-	yes this is standard.
+You need at least a 4Hz motor signal (max 250ms between messages) before the motors disarm.

+The FETtec configurator offers all settings.
+Configuration and Firmware updates are also made via OneWire so a passthough is possible.
+Often used parameters are for example:
+-> Motor direction.
+If your motor spins in the wrong direction you can change it easily without rewiring -> Motor beeps.
+Enables or disables Motor beeps
+-> Soft brake.
+If you have props that "unscrew" if they are stopped to fast you can use the Softbreak option.

+3D Mode is not required with OneWire as it is standard.
 (1020-2000 is throttle forward, 980-0 is throttle backward)

 ESC to Ardupilot protocol